Swordsmanship: Post-classical history

 Little is known about early medieval fencing techniques save for what may be concluded from archaeological evidence and artistic depiction (see Viking Age arms and armour).
 What little has been found, however, shows the use of the sword was limited during the Viking age, especially among the Vikings themselves and other northern Germanic tribes.
-Here, the spear, axe and shield were prominent weapons, with only wealthy individuals owning swords.
+Here, the spear, axe, and shield were prominent weapons, with only wealthy individuals owning swords.
 These weapons, based on the early Germanic spatha, were made very well.
 The technique of pattern welding of composite metals, invented in the Roman Empire around the end of the 2nd century A.D., provided some of these northern weapons superior properties in strength and resilience to the iron gladius of early Rome.

 As time passed, the spatha evolved into the arming sword, a weapon with a notable cruciform hilt common among knights in the Medieval Age.
 Some time after this evolution, the earliest known treatises (Fechtbücher) were written, dealing primarily with arming sword and buckler combat.
 Among these examples is the I.33, the earliest known Fechtbuch.
 The German school of swordsmanship can trace itself most closely to Johannes Liechtenauer and his students, who later became the German masters of the 15th century, including Sigmund Ringeck, Hans Talhoffer, Peter von Danzig and Paulus Kal.
 It is possible that the Italian fencing treatise Flos Duellatorum, written by the Italian swordmaster Fiore dei Liberi around 1410, has ties to the German school.
 During this period of time, the longsword grew out of the arming sword, eventually resulting in a blade comfortably wielded in both hands at once.
 Armour technology also evolved, leading to the advent of plate armour, and thus swordsmanship was further pressed to meet the demands of killing a very well protected enemy.

 For much of the early medieval period, the sword continued to remain a symbol of status.
 During later years, production techniques became more efficient, and so, while the sword remained a privilege, it was not so heavily confined to only the richest individuals, but rather to the richest classes.

 Modern history

-The military importance of swordsmanship rapidly diminished with the advent of firearms.
+The military importance of swordsmanship rapidly diminished in the 16th century with the advent of firearms.
 The last prominent battlefield sword to be used was the backsword.
 Although it was not a new invention, it managed to outlast other forms of war swords, being used by cavalry units and officers.

 The power, accuracy, and reliability of firearms continued to improve, however, and soon swords had little place on the battlefield aside from ceremonial purposes.
 The preferred civilian dueling weapon shifted from the rapier to the faster but shorter smallsword, and eventually shifted totally away from swords to the pistol, following developments in firearm technology.
-The civilian affair of dueling was banned in most areas, but persisted to some degree regardless of law until well into the 20th century.
+The civilian affair of dueling was banned in most areas, but persisted to some degree regardless of law, until well into the 20th century.